mbsa-tud/tsad_platform/README.md

 #### (Optional) Enable optimization for your model

 To enable the built-in optimization for your model, open the file `tsad_platform > config > tsad_platform_config_optimization.json`.
 Add your model name as a new key.
 Then name the hyperparameters you want to optimize as new keys within this new field.
-Only hyperparameters which are defined in the `hyperparameters` field of the `options` struct of your model can be optimized.
+Only hyperparameters which are defined in the `hyperparameters` field of the `modelOptions` struct of your model can be optimized.
 See the following example for the `FC AE` for reference:

 ```json
 {